droe/sslsplit/HACKING.md

 ## Contributing patches

 For patch submissions, please send me pull requests on Github.
+Ideally, you fork a separate feature branch off the latest `develop` branch for each of your contributions (see below).
 If you have larger changes in mind, feel free to open an issue first to discuss implications.

 If you are interested in contributing and don't know where to start, take a look at the [open issues][2].
 In particular, [porting features over to not yet supported platforms][3] is always very much appreciated.
 When submitting code, even though it is not a requirement, it is still appreciated if you also update the manual page and other documentation as necessary and include as many meaningful unit tests for your code as possible.

 [2]: https://github.com/droe/sslsplit/issues
 [3]: https://github.com/droe/sslsplit/labels/portability